hlubenow/DungeonDraw/README.md

 Draw your walls and doors on a grid.

 Other symbols, that can be drawn are:
+- "Locked Doors": They have their own symbol now.
 - "Stairs": Select the corresponding option in the menu, put the cursor on a vertical line and press the mouse button.
 The symbol is drawn into the box to the right of the line.
+- "Transparent walls" as symbols for force fields or other obstacles.
 - "Points of interest" (drawn as circles of different colors).
 Proceed as described for "stairs".
-- "Transparent walls" as symbols for force fields or other obstacles.
-- "Locked Doors".
-They also have their own symbol now.
 - "Single letters": When you select the option in the menu, a dialog-window appears, asking for the letter to be drawn.
+Then again proceed as described for "stairs".

 Requirements on Windows 10 are "Python 3" from [python.org](https://www.python.org/downloads/).
 And the `Pillow`-library.
 To get it, open the "Windows PowerShell" and run the command
 ```